AWS EC2 Security

 • Created separately (using third-party tools) and Imported into EC2

-• Supported lengths: 1024, 2048, and 4096
+• RSA supported lengths: 1024, 2048, and 4096

-• supports five thousand key pairs per region
+• Supports five thousand key pairs per region

 • Deleting a key pair only deletes the public key and does not impact the servers already launched with the key.